TosbackCgusBridge-Bot/CGUs-versions/Overstock/Privacy Policy.md

     We may use tracking pixels/web beacons, cookies and or other technologies to receive and store certain types of information.
 This information includes Internet Protocol (IP) addresses, browser information, Internet Service Provider (ISP), operating system, date/time stamp and clickstream data.
 This information helps us customize your website experience and make our marketing messages more relevant.
 It also allows us to provide features such as storage of items in your cart between visits.
 This includes our content presented on other websites or mobile applications.
 In order to provide the best customer experience possible, we also use this information for reporting and analysis purposes, such as how you are shopping our website, performance of our marketing efforts, and your response to those marketing efforts.
 *   **Third Party Cookies**
     *   We allow third-party companies to collect anonymous information when you visit the Sites and to use that information to serve ads for our products or services or for products or services of other companies when you visit the Sites or other websites.
 These companies may use anonymous information (e.g., navigational, non-personally identifiable information, click stream information, browser type, time and date, subject of advertisements clicked or scrolled over, etc.) during your visits to the Sites and other websites in order to provide advertisements about our goods and services likely to be of interest to you.
 These parties may use a cookie or a third party web beacon, or other technologies, to collect this information.
-    *   To opt out of third-party vendors' cookies, see the “What Choices Do You Have?” section of this privacy policy for instruction how to do so.
+    *   To opt out of third-party vendors' cookies, see the "What Choices Do You Have?" section of this Privacy Policy for instruction how to do so.
 *   **User Experience Information**
     In order to improve customer online shopping experience, help with fraud identification, and to assist our customer care representatives in resolving issues customers may experience in completing online purchases, we use tools to monitor certain user experience information, including, but not limited to, login information, IP address, data regarding pages visited, specific actions taken on pages visited (e.g., information entered during checkout process), and browser information.
 *   **Information from Other Sources**